 Frequently Asked Questions

 - When to apply?
 The recruitment period for those focused on emergency management is April through May.
-The CIAC accepts applications throughout the year.

 - How long is the internship period?
 Typically, internship terms are for nine months.
-Interns must be available to work a minimum of four - eight hours per week.
+Interns must be available to work a minimum of four-eight hours per week.

 - What are the eligibility requirements?
 Applicants must be enrolled as students at an accredited institution of higher education.

 - Are there any age restrictions?
 Applicants must be at least 18 years of age.